 The DP750/DP720 meets all interoperability testing requirements.

 Each user has a set of credentials that will be needed to configure each phone.
 For each phone that you are configuring, obtain the following:

 - SIP Address (Address of Record)

 - Auth Username

 You can find this information in the user detail pages under the Users tab in the Phone Configuration section.

-When your phone is powered on and connected to your LAN, use a browser to navigate to the IP address of your phone.
+When your phone is powered on and connected to your LAN, use a browser to navigate to your phone’s IP address.
 To locate the IP address of your phone, select menu and then status.
 The IP address will be located on that informational page.

 Click on your chosen Profile on the sidebar and enter the following information:

 Step 4: Enter credentials in SIP Account Settings.